meker12/commerce-channels.en/help/amazon-sales-channel/about-amazon-sales-channel.md

 ---
 title: About Amazon Sales Channel
-description: Use the Amazon sales channel extension to seamlessly integrate Adobe Commerce or Magento Open Source with your [!DNL Amazon Seller Central] account.
+description: Use the Amazon sales channel extension to seamlessly integrate Adobe Commerce or Magento Open Source with your Amazon Seller Central account.
 ---

 # About [!DNL Amazon Sales Channel]